e-kononenko/Requests/README.md

 #### Disclaimer: This is a very early stage of the library's development!
 Everything can change at every moment, so do not use this library in production apps!

 Simple way to fetch desired models from different sources (e.g API, Bundle, etc) in Swift apps.
-Supports async/await and Combine.
+Supports automatic decoding.
+Can be used with async/await and Combine.

 ### Installation
 Add SPM dependency: `https://github.com/e-kononenko/Requests.git`